2b-as/sigshark/README.md

 sigshark is still under development.
 It currently has the following
 limitations:

-- __The input pcap file must be flattened, i.e. only one SCTP chunk per IP packet__

 - The transaction tracking currently only works for pcaps that contain traffic for a single endpoint, or more precisely, for a single TCAP-transaction-ID generating entity (which can talk to any number